-This group is supervised and guided by Tanya Rubin, a fertility counselor who has both personal and work experience in infertility.
-They offer support and empathy in order to help people cope with some of the difficulties of infertility.
+Tikvah is run by Tanya Rubin is committed to helping those suffering the pain of infertility.
+Tanya is fertility counselor who has both personal and work experience in infertility.
+She offers counselling in the form of support and empathy in order to help people cope with some of the difficulties of infertility.

 SHIFRA (Science and Halacha Infertility Authority) under the Rabbinical Authority of Rabbi Gidon Fox ensures that the South African Jewish community is privileged to have access to the highest halachic standards and protocols in the area of Artificial Reproductive Technology.
 Rabbi Fox, who is in continual contact with the Puah Institute in Jerusalem, is made aware of halachic concerns and issues as current technologies develop.

 Shifra was established to guide Jewish couples through this process which can be a halachic minefield.
 The main activity provided by Shifra is the supervision during certain treatments.
 From egg retrieval, until re-implantation a mashgicha is provided to ensure that all halachic concerns are met during the laboratory process.
 This is performed by our trained mashgichot who adhere to the highest levels of confidentiality and Tzniut.

 The Malka Ella Fertility Fund pays for the mashgicha for all Malka Ella fertility funded treatments.
 We also provide a mashgicha for all other patients who request, at their own cost.